 You’ll first participate in regional competition – usually held at your school or training organisation – and test your skills against others in your region.
 If you perform well at the regional competition, you’ll spend the next several months training for the National Championships – an exciting, three-day competition where regional winners from all across the country meet up to compete, network and learn.
 From there, national medalists may be invited to train for the International Competition.
 This competition, run in a different city every two years, sees the very best skills talent from all over the world compete over four days.

 If you make it to the International Competition, you’ll be part of an elite group – we only send around 20 Australian competitors to each International.
 No matter how you perform internationally, you can expect new opportunities to open up to you upon your return, including scholarships, mentorships and ambassadorships.

 Why should I enter?

-When you enter a WorldSkills regional competition, you are taking the first step on a journey that can change your life.
+When you enter a WorldSkills competition, you are taking the first step on a journey that can change your life.

 WorldSkills alumni become business owners, industry leaders and often go on to win further accolades in their field.
 You’ll also: